-To boost their processes and optimize their research and teaching projects, King’s College was looking for a new Digital Asset Management (DAM) solution.
+To boost their processes and optimise their research and teaching projects, King’s College was looking for a new content supply chain software.
 Among other things, it was important that the DAM provides flexibility in the creation of descriptions and keywords, as well as metadata configurability.

 CELUM provided the opportunity to impose order in terms of processes, support, training and metadata.
-Its adoption gave the required impetus to the long-overdue editing of file stores and the upload of preferred selections of master images to minimize the use of redundant, non-brand-compliant content.
+Its adoption gave the required impetus to the long overdue editing of file stores and the upload of preferred selections of master images to minimise the use of redundant, non-brand-compliant content.
 Due to the LDAP connection, numerous users have fast access to their requested assets.

-Successful integration of CELUM with tools such as the Archios historical microsite and gallery platform builder has made possible innovations such as Serving Soldier, which uses the CELUM API to publish historical content relating to the history of war and international relations.
+Successful integration of the CELUM content supply chain platform with tools such as the Archios historical microsite and gallery platform builder, have made possible innovations such as Serving Soldier, which uses the CELUM API to publish historical content relating to the history of war and international relations.
 Additionally, CELUM supports digital access to teaching materials through King’s virtual learning suite and through lecture capture.